 Not really the fun part, is it?
 Not only do you have to answer those questions for yourself, but you also need to figure out how to avoid the eventual feedback that will come in late, on the v1, while v2 has already been circulated.
 For those late to the game, the creative team will also be asked to provide a quick “what’s changed” summary, in email of course.

-Another productivity win is Ziflow’s pixel-by-pixel compare mode, which allows reviewers to see versions side by side, saving the creative team from having to write up what’s changed and keeping projects moving toward completion.
+Another productivity win that should be a requirement for any review and approval software deployment is pixel-by-pixel compare mode, which allows reviewers to see versions side by side, saving the creative team from having to write up what’s changed and keeping projects moving toward completion.

 Email Can’t Be Killed.
 But it Can Be Retired for Marketing Feedback